djangocon/durham.djangocon.us/THEME.md

 # Theme Customization

-`THEME-X` is an identifier that has been used to denote where a customization has been made.
+`THEME-X` is an identifier that has been used to denote where (some) customization has been made.

 ## Making changes

+Keep an eye on the following:

-1. Modify key variables in `:root` in `main.css`.
+* Modify key variables in `:root` in `main.css`.
-2. Look for `THEME-X` comments throughout the codebase and make appropriat changes.
+* Look for `THEME-X` comments throughout the codebase and make appropriat changes.
+* Be sure to check all graphics, including those within the `theme` folder under `src/assets/`.
+* Check favicons in `assets/favicons`.
+* Various OpenGraph and social sharing graphics are stored in `assets/img/social`.
+* Check fonts used in `default-social.html` and `default.html`.
+* Update fonts and colors in `tailwind.config.js`.

+NOTE: Remove unused assets!
+Delete legacy photos, icons, and more.

+Coming from a previous year?
+Some buttons and graphics may be lingering.

 ## Design guidelines